PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 ## Uploading a Submission to codePost (GROUP SUBMISSION)

-1. Follow steps 1-3 in the [non-group submission section](#uploading-a-submission-to-codepost-non-group-submission) above.
+1. Follow steps 1 and 2 in the [non-group submission section](#uploading-a-submission-to-codepost-non-group-submission) above.

 2. Get the group's submission hash and save it to the variable `SUBMISSION_HASH`.
 Replace `assignmentName` with the assignment name (e.g. `Autocomplete`; may have differing capitalization), and replace `netID` with **one** netID in the group.